-- Polled Sampling On command, the MicroCAT takes one sample and transmits the data. - Autonomous Sampling At pre-programmed intervals, the MicroCAT wakes up, samples, stores data in memory, and goes to sleep. - Serial Line Synchronization In response to a pulse on the serial line, the MicroCAT wakes up, samples, stores data in memory, transmits the data (if #iiTxSyncMode=Y), and goes to sleep.
+- Polled Sampling On command, the MicroCAT runs the pump, takes one sample, and transmits the data. - Autonomous Sampling At pre-programmed intervals, the MicroCAT wakes up, runs the pump, samples, stores data in memory, and goes to sleep. - Serial Line Synchronization In response to a pulse on the serial line, the MicroCAT wakes up, runs the pump, samples, stores data in memory, transmits the data (if #iiTxSyncMode=Y), and goes to sleep.